 This isn’t a great screening option for roles where you have hundreds or thousands of applicants to sort through.
 You won’t be paying each and every one of them for a test project.
-Instead, it works in conjunction with other kinds of screening.
+Instead, it works in conjunction with screening your job candidates remotely.
 Once you’ve narrowed your field down to the top five or so candidates, you can pay them for work and see how they fit.

 Trial periods are a good option to give potential employees a chance to prove themselves in a real environment.
 Some candidates may balk at the idea of working for a month with no guarantee of ongoing employment, but others will take the chance to show their skills and work with your team to impress you.